 “NLP cannot be dismissed as just another hustle.
 Its theoretical underpinnings represent an ambitious attempt to codify and synthesize the insights of linguistics, body language, and the study of communication systems.” – – Psychology Today

 NLP was born initially as an alternative school of psychotherapy in California, USA, during the mid-seventies.
-It was initiated by John Grinder, a linguistic professor, and Richard Bandler, a mathematician, at the University of California at Santa Cruz under the sponsorship of Gregory Bateson.
+It was initiated by John Grinder, a linguistics professor, and Richard Bandler, a mathematician, at the University of California at Santa Cruz under the sponsorship of Gregory Bateson.

 The two co-founders were at the time students of Bateson’s at UCSC, and published their first book “The Structure of Magic, I” in 1975.
 In this book, they tried to extract the rules of human verbal communication, which would be equivalent to linguistic grammars or to mathematical formulas, by modelling such genius “therapeutic wizards” as Milton H. Erickson, the most important Hypnotherapist, Fritz Perls, the founder of Gestalt Therapy and Virginia Satir, one of the authorities of family therapy.